Magnesium, Omega-3s & Progesterone for Sleep in Menopause

 And when that happens, a few things start to go wrong at the same time.

 You lose progesterone's calming effect on your GABA receptors, so your nervous system loses one of its main ways to downshift into rest mode.
+You have a harder time holding onto magnesium, which makes anxiety and muscle tension and insomnia and sensory overload all worse.
+Inflammation rises, because progesterone has anti-inflammatory effects and estrogen—without progesterone to balance it—can be pro-inflammatory.

 Your brain fog gets worse.
 Your mood becomes more reactive.
 Your sleep becomes lighter and more fragile, and you wake up feeling like you never really rested.